 - Mom's Moroccan Beef Stew

-- Moroccan Chicken Tagine with Butternut Squash, Chickpeas and Olives – From A Chef’s Kitchen YOU’RE HERE!
+Moroccan Chicken Tagine with Butternut Squash Chickpeas and Olives

-- 1 small butternut squash, peeled and cubed (1/2-inch cubes)
+- 1 small butternut squash - peeled and cubed (½-inch cubes -- approximately 2 cups)

 - 1 cup chicken broth